 Since her childhood, chamber music has played an intrinsic part in Yulia Deyneka’s artistic development and nowadays remains a significant feature in her musical career.
 Chamber music partners have included Boris Brovtsyn, Guy Braunstein, Janine Jansen, Sergey Krylov, Vadim Repin, Denis Matsuev and Jörg Widmann.
 Yulia enjoys a longstanding musical bond with Daniel Barenboim.
 Together, they have performed the major sonatas of the viola repertoire, as well as significant chamber music works with piano.

-Yulia Deyneka considers it her artistic responsibility to pass on her considerable experience and musical knowledge to young musicians.
-To this end, she taught at the Barenboim-Said Foundation Academy in Seville from 2006-2011, and is responsible for the members of the Berlin Staatskapelle’s orchestra academy.
+For Yulia Deyneka it is a great responsibility to pass on her extensive experience and musical knowledge to young musicians.
+From 2006-2011 she taught at the Barenboim-Said Foundation Academy in Seville and is currently mentoring the members of the Berlin Staatskapelle’s Orchestral Academy.